May 5, 2020 | Digital Transformation Trends of 2021

 Now, competing for new market opportunities also becomes paramount.
 More than half of the companies we surveyed reported that they are investing in growth opportunities in new markets, making it the leading driver for digital transformation efforts.
 Studying evolving customer behaviours and preferences rank second at 46%.
 The third leading driver is increased competitive pressure (41%).

-The reality is that customer touch points must be updated continuously as fractured, dated, or unintuitive ones impair the customer experience and introduce fissures into customer relationships and loyalty over time.
+Customer touch points must be updated continuously as fractured, dated, or unintuitive ones impair the customer experience.
 As such, CX-focused efforts represent a significant cluster of short and long-term digital transformation priorities to enable a more customer-centric and real-time infrastructure.

 While older, more mature foundational technologies will continue to find themselves at the center of most digital transformation initiatives, especially in the enterprise, I believe that these ten specific trends will both dominate digital transformation discussions and inform the trajectory of successful digital transformation trends in 2021.
 If you were looking for a cheat-sheet of the ten most critical business trends to prepare for 2021, this is it.